ReevesJustin/ProfileForge/plan.md

-# OgiveAI Execution Plan
+# ProfileForge Execution Plan

-Based on the goals and roadmap in README.md, here's the step-by-step execution plan to implement OgiveAI.
+Based on the goals and roadmap in README.md, here's the step-by-step execution plan to implement ProfileForge.

 ## High Priority Tasks